twilliams235/CineMatch/README.md

 ...

 ## Evaluation
+During training, validation is performed on held-out data
+- For BCE, validation loss = binary cross-entropy on implicit labels
+- For BPR, validation loss = pairwise ranking loss

-During training, CineMatch evaluates recommendations using Hit@K:
+After training, CineMatch evaluates recommendations using Precision@K:
 - Splits user interactions into "training" and "held-out" items
-- Checks whether at least one held-out movie appears in the top-K recommended list
-- Prints the Validation Hit@10 score after training
+- From the held-out movies, predicts the top 10 (User has a minimum of 30 movies recommended)
+- Precision@K evaluates how many of the top-K recommended movies are actually relevent (movies the user rated above the 3.0 threshold)

+**BPR Model: Average Precision@10: 0.76 (52,622 users)**

+**BCE Model: Average Precision@10: 0.7564 (52,622 users)**

 ## Future Improvements
-- Extend evaluation metrics (NDCG, Precision@K, Recall@K)
+- Extend evaluation metrics (NDCG, Recall@K)
 - Build a web interface for easier interaction